 Businesses of all shapes and sizes are connecting with podcasters to share details about their product or service.
 If your podcast has a large enough following and hits on a specific target market, you can make some decent money through advertising and sponsorship deals.

 Data indicates that advertisers will spend nearly $2.5 billion on digital audio advertising by 2024.
 Although that pales in comparison to the traditional broadcast radio spend of $25 billion, podcasting has a loyal and growing subscriber base.
 78% of consumers surveyed said they “do not mind ads or sponsorship messages because they know they fund the podcast.”

 I don't have an “I've made a ton of money from podcasting story” for you today, but I have made enough to feel comfortable transitioning out of my full-time career into life as a full-time digital entrepreneur.
 Looking back to when I started, I would have never thought this was possible.
 After all, I'm just having fun!

 With a podcast platform, you have the ability to reach and influence a lot of people.
 That's really incredible when you think about it.

-On one of my recent shows, I shared an experience I had with my daughter donating money from her “give jar” to Charity: Water.
+On one of my past shows, I shared an experience I had with my daughter donating money from her “give jar” to Charity: Water.

-I provided information about the organization, their leader and the company mission to provide global access to clean drinking water.
+I provided information about the organization, its leader and the company's mission to provide global access to clean drinking water.